armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 #### `manifests.path`

 The path to a manifest file that you want to deploy or the directory where your manifests are stored.
-If you specify a directory, such as `/deployments/manifests/configmaps`, Borealis reads all the YAML files in the directory and deploys the manifests to the target you specified in `targets`.
+If you specify a directory, such as `/deployments/manifests/configmaps`, Armory CDaaS reads all the YAML files in the directory and deploys the manifests to the target you specified in `targets`.

 #### `manifests.path.targets`